 The Soka Gakkai Response to the COVID-19 Pandemic

 We are determined that our hopeful, revitalizing philosophy of “changing poison into medicine,” which teaches that even the darkest and most desperate of times can contain the seeds of new learning and possibility, will help strengthen humanity’s indomitable network of global citizens.
-We join our mentor Daisaku Ikeda in praying wholeheartedly “for the quickest possible end to this threat and a return to normality and safety.”
+We join our mentor, Ikeda Sensei, in praying wholeheartedly “for the quickest possible end to this threat and a return to normality and safety” (April 3 World Tribune, p.
+3).

 This is an unprecedented time in history where feelings of anxiety, uncertainty and loneliness can either exacerbate divisiveness or bring a deeper sense of community.
 It is deeply inspiring to see how people are showing resilience, compassion and solidarity in this most difficult period.